 3. Create a DeviceType Custom Property

-Because SolarWinds is capable of monitoring so many types of devices from servers to routers to fiber switches to UPSs, it’s important to be able to categorize them.
+Because SolarWinds is capable of monitoring so many types of devices, from servers to routers to fibre switches to UPSs, it’s important to be able to categorize them.
 Also because SolarWinds treats devices very generically (with some exceptions, like Cisco UCS and VMware) it doesn’t hazard a guess as to what “flavor” of device you’ve added.

 Since that information isn’t assumed by the system, it’s good to have a custom property that can be set on each device or cluster of devices as they’re imported into the system.